blee241/Jungslist/README.md

   ## Installation

-  The project should be launched as a website at LINK.
+  The project should be launched as a website at http://jungslist.herokuapp.com.

   ## Usage